 Pre Pregnancy fitness –

 I was working out as normal in the first 6-8 weeks (when I didn’t know I was pregnant).
 This included doing spinning, circuit classes, weights, running, walking, boxing, yoga etc. I really enjoy exercising and have got so used to the benefits of being much more alert after a morning workout.
-I get into work properly awake, hungry for breakfast and able to have a full on conversation, rather than in a slump and annoyed at my journey in.
+My day at work started with an awake clear mind, I’m hungry for breakfast and able to have a full on conversation, rather than in a slump and annoyed at my journey in.
 Once I found out I was pregnant, I realised that I did have some signs that I needed to pull back on fitness in those early weeks.
 One of the key moments looking back was during a normal weekly spin class and I STRUGGLED.
 I could barely get through the class and I was craving more yoga and stretching than weights.
 Who knew I was pregnant?!

 So once I found out I was pregnant and I joined all the dots from the first 8 weeks and then I read a million different opinions about working out pregnant.
 What I found useful was: